 While you are here, please watch the film at the top of the page, check out the Latest News at the bottom, and please DO have a look around the other pages (most of which are pretty spiffing now).
 There's loads here (including some cool new clothes and stuff I've been slowly adding into the "stuff shop", and very soon, there will be more of, well, everything.
-In the Discography and Buy Music sections, you can now listen (here on site) to all the songs and albums I've released.
+In the Discography and Buy Music sections, you can now listen to everything.
 The Video section (under Media in the drop-down menu) also has all the videos I've ever made, running here without any ads or interruptions, and at the resolutions in which they were made.
 I'm still working on the Art sections at the moment, but I've been forced to realise that I'm a lot more prolific than even I realise.
 It'll all be in fine order very soon.
 For now, The Graveyard Drift Promotional Art Gallery is now up-to date, as is the paintings gallery with the other galleries soon to follow.
 Then, finally this page!
 Is that backwards?
 I dunno.
 I don't think so.
 I think that if this page was all snazzed up and stunning first, and then sent you to half-finished kind of clunky-looking pages, that would be worse, and leave you with much more of a "meh" feeling.
 I'd much rather you were thinking about now, "Uh, ok... pfft, whatever.
 I guess I'll have a look at something" and then click and get a really pleasant surprise instead.

 Latest News!
 Oooh!